 A new unique tram, 71-665, has been launched in Yekaterinburg.
 However, along with the innovations, unexpected difficulties have arisen — the launch of the tram has sparked heated discussions among citizens and revealed shortcomings in the city's infrastructure.

-The new five-section tram 71-665, the longest in Russia, accommodating over 400 passengers, has been put into service in Yekaterinburg.
+A new five-section tram, 71-665, the longest in Russia, accommodating over 400 passengers, has been put into service in Yekaterinburg.
 It is equipped with modern amenities: air conditioning, a contactless payment system, and validators.
 The free passage between sections ensures convenience even during peak hours.

-The operation of the tram has revealed a number of technical and organizational problems.
-Due to the length of the car, it does not fit on existing stops — some doors are outside the platforms, and passengers have to step onto the lawn or move to other doors.
-The Mayor's office promised to extend the stopping platforms, but in places where this is technically impossible, passengers will have to adapt.
+The tram's operation has revealed a number of technical and organizational issues.
+Due to the length of the car, it does not fit at existing stops — some doors end up outside the platforms, and passengers have to step onto the lawn or move to other doors.
+The mayor's office has promised to extend the platforms, but in places where this is technically impossible, passengers will have to adapt.

-A discussion arose among residents: some citizens believe that instead of one long train, it would be more appropriate to purchase several trams of standard length — this would allow serving more routes.
-The opposite point of view is the shortage of drivers and the uniqueness of the new model: the tram is not only technological but also prestigious for the city.
+A discussion has arisen among residents: some citizens believe that instead of one long train, it would be more practical to purchase several trams of standard length — this would allow serving more routes.
+The opposite view is due to the shortage of drivers and the uniqueness of the new model: the tram is not only technologically advanced but also prestigious for the city.

 Read more on the topic: